keschaefer/inbox-react-app/README.md

 Replicated a gmail look-alike inbox with React.
 Users can:

--mark messages as read/unread
+* mark messages as read/unread
--add labels to messages
+* add labels to messages
--compose new message
+* compose new message
--select/deselect messages
+* select/deselect messages
--star/unstar messages
+* star/unstar messages

+**Note: this site requires access to my personal, altertered "collective-api" to function properly particularly for select/deselect functionality"

 ## Link